-This support tip will discuss the impact of deleted values, such as a ticket field or tag, in your automations and how to correct the deleted values error.
+This article discusses the impact of deleted values, such as a ticket field or tag, in your automations and how to correct the deleted values error.

 About deleted values

-When you create automations there are a variety of different conditions that you can pick from (see Automations conditions and actions reference).
+When you create automations there are a variety of different conditions that you can select.
+See Automations conditions and actions reference.
 Some of these will always be present on your account, for example:

 In Zendesk Support, tickets always have statuses, so there will always be a Closed status.
 While you can rely on statuses always existing, what about other elements, like Ticket Fields, which can be changed or deleted?